-Structured standards for service, John notes, makes it easy to anticipate customer needs.
+Structured standards for service, John notes, make it easy to anticipate customer needs.

 These kinds of structured standards can simplify the process of law firm client service.
 However, John notes that many firms are thinking only one step at a time: “It’s more, ‘Okay, here’s our next thing, here’s our next thing.’
 And not thinking, ‘Okay, well 10 steps down the line, we’re going to want it to look like this.’”

-How can lawyers begin to structure customer service standards at their firms?
+How can attorneys begin to structure customer service standards at their firm?
 For law firms—and in almost any industry—the basic steps are the same:

 - Gather information about client needs.